What is Seasonal Affective Disorder, or SAD?

 If you or a loved one are experiencing any of the above symptoms please call Lake Behavioral.

-We offer no cost mental health assessments 24 hours a day, 7 days a week.
+We offer no cost mental health screenings 24 hours a day, 7 days a week.
 These can be done in person or via telehealth.
 Call today: 855-990-1900.

 Lake Behavioral Hospital takes the health and safety of our patients, their families, and our staff very seriously.
 We have implemented the guidelines established by the CDC and local health officials to prevent the spread of COVID-19 in our hospital.
 Rest assured, your safety is our number one priority.